-A two-week period at the completion of the 3rd year of study is provided on KYCOM campus to prepare the osteopathic medical student for the challenges of both the 4th year of study and COMLEX Level 2 Performance Evaluation.
+A two-week period is provided on KYCOM campus to prepare the osteopathic medical student for the challenges of both the 4th year of study and COMLEX Level 2

+Performance Evaluation.
 Housing is provided.
 The student is responsible for their own bedding, towels, toiletry items and meals.
 Program segments include:

 - a.
 WELCOME - i.
 Update contact information - ii.
 Complete order forms for graduation regalia - iii.
 Update financial aid information - iv.
 Introduction to the Clinical Skills Testing Performance Evaluation - b.
-PREPARATION FOR RESIDENCY An on-line recorded program will be available for off-campus viewing, for each of the following topics.

-- a) Electronic Residency Application Service (ERAS) - b) Medical Student Performance Evaluation refer to General Rotations Information: "Preparation for Residency" for submittal information deadlines and content. - c.
-OSHA SEMINAR An on-line recorded program will be available for off-campus viewing.
+PREPARATION FOR RESIDENCY An on-line recorded program will be available for off-campus viewing, for each of the following topics. - a) Electronic Residency Application Service (ERAS) - b) Medical Student Performance Evaluation refer to General Rotations Information: "Preparation for Residency" for submittal information deadlines and content. - c.
+OSHA SEMINAR An on-line recorded program will be available for offcampus viewing.
 The Course Review Test must be submitted to the Clinical Affairs Department for proper credentialing and assigned credit.
 Topics to be discussed include: - i.
-Steps to take in case of bloodborne diseases exposure. - ii.
+Steps to take in case of blood borne diseases exposure. - ii.
 Evaluation of exposure risk - iii.
 CDC recommendations for the management of health care professionals exposed to HBV, HCV and HIV. - iv.
 Risk prevention recommendations - d.
 CLINICAL SKILLS TESTING PERFORMANCE EVALUATION - e.
 DRUG SCREEN